 Our contribution and paper organization.
 We propose a location verification protocol that relies on the broadcast nature of radio communication and cooperation of the sensor nodes.
 Intuitively, once the prover issues a radio signal, sensors in its vicinity will receive the signal, while remote sensors will not.
-The sensor nodes can then compare their readings to estimate the reception area, and thus determine the presence of the prover.
+The sensor nodes can then compare their readings to determine if the prover is indeed located in the designated zone.
+To ensure that the prover outside the zone does not compromise our protocol, sensors are placed outside this zone.
+If these sensors receive the provers signal, it is rejected.
+To the best of our knowledge, the use of sensor nodes as rejectors has not been proposed before.
 Our protocol is resource efficient, and it does not require extended sensor capabilities needed for time-of-flight location estimation approaches.

 In the presentation of the paper we strive to make the material as accessible as possible.
 Thus, we first discuss the solution to the simplest problem with the strongest assumptions about the environment and security threats (e.g. perfect signal reception, omni-directional antennas of the attackers).
 At first we do not discuss the distributed implementation of our algorithm.
 We then relax each assumption and extend our solution to more a realistic specification.
 To keep our paper focused we do not present a complete system that is capable of protecting against a wide spectrum of security threats such as node compromise.
-However, in the end of the paper we discuss how our protocol can be incorporated into such a system.
+However, in the end of the paper we discuss how appropriate features can be added to our protocol.

-The specific contributions of this paper are as follows.
-We restate the location verification problem [12] in Section 2, in a way that allows its formal treatment and suggests a range of solutions.
-Using this as a basis, we present a generic protocol for location verification.
-We outline its properties in Section 3.

-In Section 4, we demonstrate that an arbitrary polygonal protection zone can be completely secured with O(n) sensors where n is the number of sides in the polygon.
+Specifically, the contributions of this paper are as follows.
+We restate the location verification problem [3] in Section II, in a way that allows its formal treatment and suggests a range of solutions.
+Using this as a basis, we present a generic protocol for location verification and outline its basic properties in Section III.
+In particular, we establish the rules for positioning of the sensors, propose the schemes for their positioning and bound their number for securing polygons and arbitrary shaped protection zones.
+We demonstrate that an arbitrary polygonal protection zone can be completely secured with O(n) sensors where n is the number of sides in the polygon.
 The basic protocol may leave out certain portions of the protection zone where the prover may or may not be accepted (ambiguity zone).
-In the same section, we also show that an arbitrary (non-polygonal) zone can be secured with O(S + P) sensors such that the ambiguity zone occupies a band of constant thickness around the border, where S and P are the zone's area and perimeter respectively.
+We show that an arbitrary (non-polygonal) zone can be secured with O(S) sensors such that the ambiguity zone occupies a band of constant thickness around the border, where S the zone's area.